 How Our Firm Can Assist With Your Workers’ Compensation Case

 There is a specific process for filing a claim under your employer’s workers’ compensation coverage.
 This includes steps you must take to appeal a denial or submit a petition for higher benefits, as Florida Statute § 440.192 outlines.
 A workplace injury lawyer from our team can guide you through this process, offering representation and support along the way.
 Our services include:

 - Reviewing your case.
 We will examine the circumstances of your injury, prognosis, damages, and overall claim.
 This way, we can confirm your qualification for benefits and the value of your case.

 - Identifying the reason for denial or low coverage.
 We will work to determine the reason you are not receiving the benefits for which your injuries entitle you.
 Doing so will help us outline what your case is missing.

-- Evaluating your injuries and related expenses.
+- Evaluating your damages.
 To move forward with an appeal, we must understand the level of benefits you qualify to receive.
 We can use your medical and employment records to determine how much to request in your appeal and support your case.